Bachelor of Fine Arts, Major in Film & TV Production

 Requirements:

-Students are required to earn a C or better in all degree specific courses in MCFL, MCJR, MCOM, MCPA, or MCPD.
+Students are required to earn a C or better in all degree specific courses in MCEM, MCFL, MCJR, MCOM, MCPA, and MCPD.

 All undergraduate students are required to complete at least six hours of writing enhanced courses within the discipline, of which three hours must be advanced.